Cape Wolstenholme

+In the early 2010s, a 1263 km2 area alongside the Hudson Strait and including the cape itself was a national park reserve, called Cap-Wolstenholme National Park, with the intention of becoming a full national park of Quebec.
+The area was later reduced to 777.5 km2, renamed to Iluiliq National Park Reserve, and no longer includes Cape Wolstenholme.

 History

 On Henry Hudson's last mission in 1610, he mapped the coast and named the cape "Wolstenholme" to honour Sir John Wolstenholme (1562-1639), an English merchant who sponsored the expedition and was interested in finding the Northwest Passage.
 Shortly after, mutineers from Hudson's expedition clashed with local Inuit on nearby Digges Islands, the second recorded encounter between Europeans and Inuit.
 (The first was in 1606 when the expedition of John Knight came under attack on the coast of northern Labrador.
 Knight and three others from the crew of the Hopedale disappeared after going ashore in a boat.
 The remaining eight crew members waited for Knight and his party, but the following day came under attack by a large number of hostile natives.
 They managed to drive off the natives and eventually found their way to the safety of open water off the coast.)
 In 1697, Captain Pierre Le Moyne d'Iberville and his crew, in search of commercial opportunities in Hudson Bay, conducted the first commercial trades with Inuit at Cape Wolstenholme.